apache/doris/docs/en/sql-reference/sql-functions/string-functions/strleft.md

 'VARCHAR STRAIGHT (VARCHAR STR)'

-It returns the left part of a string of specified length
+It returns the left part of a string of specified length, length is char length not the byte size.

 ## example